pixelkat5/Wplace-Red-planet/docs/README.md

   <h3>Script Settings</h3>
   <p>
-    There are many settings available for the Blue Marble userscript!
+    There are many settings available for the Red Planet userscript!
 Through these settings, you can control how the script behaves.
   </p>

   <h3>Template Settings</h3>
   <p>
     <h4>Transparent Pixels</h4>
     <p>
-      Templates for Blue Marble work slightly different from normal.
+      Templates for Red Planet work slightly different from normal.
 Since there is a "Transparent" color, and transparent pixels in templates are typically ignored, your template should have a custom color to signify "Transparent" colored pixels.
 If a specific pixel can be any color, it should be transparent in the template.
 If a specific pixel should be "Transparent" color, it should have the <code>#deface</code> hex color.
 Any <code>#deface</code> colored pixel in your template will be interpereted as the "Transparent" color.
 Any transparent colored pixel in your template will be interpereted as ignored.
     </p>
     <h4>Coordinates</h4>
     <p>
       <h5>Tile Coordinates</h5>
       <p>
         The coordinate system for wplace.live is unique.
 Instead of all pixels having a global coordinate number (x, y), the coordinate number is relative to the tile.
 This means you need to know the tile number and the coordinate number to do anything.
-In Blue Marble, the tile coordinates and the pixel coordinates are displayed when you click on a pixel.
+In Red Planet, the tile coordinates and the pixel coordinates are displayed when you click on a pixel.
 These are the coordinates you should use for aligning a template.
         <br>
         <img alt="Where to find tile coordinates" src="https://github.com/SwingTheVine/Wplace-BlueMarble/blob/main/docs/assets/TemplateCoordinatesDisplay.png">
       </p>